bartvanhoey/DomainDrivenDesignWorkshop/docs/part2/part2-Implementation-The-Big-Picture.md

 #### The Presentation Layer

-* `IssueTracking.Web` is an ASP.NET Core MVC / Razor Pages application for this example.
+* `IssueTracking.Blazor` is a Blazor application for this example.
 This is the only executable application that serves the application and the APIs.

-> ABP Framework also supports different kind of UI frameworks including [Angular](UI/Angular/Quick-Start.md) and [Blazor](UI/Blazor/Overall.md).
-In these cases, the `IssueTracking.Web` doesn't exist in the solution.
-Instead, an `IssueTracking.HttpApi.Host` application will be in the solution to serve the HTTP APIs as a standalone endpoint to be consumed by the UI applications via HTTP API calls.
+> ABP Framework also supports different kind of UI frameworks including [Angular](UI/Angular/Quick-Start.md) and [ASP.NET Core MVC / Razor Pages](UI/Blazor/Overall.md).
+In these cases, the `IssueTracking.Blazor` doesn't exist in the solution.

 #### The Remote Service Layer

 * `IssueTracking.HttpApi` project contains HTTP APIs defined by the solution.
 It typically contains MVC `Controller`s and related models, if available.
 So, you write your HTTP APIs in this project.

+* `IssueTracking.HttpApi.Host` project will serve the HTTP APIs as a standalone endpoint to be consumed by the Blazor UI application via HTTP API calls.

 > Most of the time, API Controllers are just wrappers around the Application Services to expose them to the remote clients.
 Since ABP Framework's [Automatic API Controller System](API/Auto-API-Controllers.md) **automatically configures and exposes your Application Services as API Controllers**, you typically don't create Controllers in this project.
 However, the startup solution includes it for the cases you need to manually create API controllers.